-I never thought of myself as a gentrifier when I moved into Chicago’s West Loop 15 years ago, but that’s the fate of anyone starting a family in an unestablished neighborhood.
+I never thought of myself as a gentrifier when I moved into Chicago’s West Loop in 2002, but that’s the fate of anyone starting a family in an unestablished neighborhood.
 Now, I’m an amateur historian, racing against progress to document the place where I live.

 Long before he was the successful Los Angeles Dodgers manager, Don Mattingly’s baseball life bore the arc of unfulfilled expectations.
 A story about my childhood hero, originally published in Elysian Fields Quarterly in 2008 and later picked up by The Cauldron in 2015.